XiansAiPlatform/XiansAi.PublicDocs/docs/4-messaging/3-handing-over-conversations.md

 There are two ways to handover a conversation to another agent flow:

-1. **Handover to an existing flow**: Transfer control to an already running workflow instance
+1. **Handover to an already running flow**: Transfer control to an already running workflow instance.
+Requires the flow ID of the target workflow.
-2. **Start and handover**: Create a new workflow instance and transfer control to it
+2. **Start and handover**: Create a new workflow instance and transfer control to it.
+Requires the workflow type name.

 ### Method 1: Handing Over to Already Running Flow